 If you make a custom field inactive, your past data won’t disappear.
 You’ll still see the field on sales forms and purchase orders you used it on, but it won’t appear on new forms.

-Step 3: Edit custom fields from forms and profiles
+Step 3: Edit custom fields

 From sales forms (invoices, sales receipts, expenses) and purchase orders: